FernandaCastro/my-pantry/README.md

 ### In this version:

-- <b>account-service:</b>  Use Redis to chache authorization and access control requests
+- <b>account-service:</b>  Use Redis to cache authorization and access control requests

 Plans for next versions: